-- Let's try a large-scale experiment: making all Debian packages build reproducibly from source - Debian: one of the largest and most popular GNU/Linux distro, esp. in the server/cloud market - 30'000+ (source) packages, 1+B lines of code - initial goal of the reproducible-builds.org initiative, est. 2014 - Goals: - 1. empirical experiment to map the origins of nonreproducibility - 2. real impact (if successful) due to Debian popularity in the industry
+- Let's try a large-scale experiment: making all Debian packages build reproducibly from source - Debian: one of the largest and most popular GNU/Linux distro, esp. in the server/cloud market - 30'000+ (source) packages, 1+B lines of code - Initial goal of the reproducible-builds.org initiative, est. 2014 - Goals: - 1.
+Empirical experiment to identify common causes of nonreproducibility - 2.
+Real impact (if successful) due to Debian popularity in the market